Skip to main content

 How does the Philadelphia longevity landscape compare?

-• Fishtown Medicine (Dr. Ash): Built for the working high performer.
+• Fishtown Medicine (Dr. Ash): Built for the busy working professional.
 Hybrid Direct Primary Care and longevity model.
 Strong focus on lipidology, metabolic health, and functional fitness.
 Transparent pricing.

 • Functional medicine practices: Often strong on gut health and autoimmunity, but sometimes lighter on cardiology rigor.